TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 *TYPO3 - Inspiring people to share*

+.. index:: Extension development; Git
 .. rst-class:: bignums-xxl

 #.
-Publish Source Code on a Public Git Hosting Platform
+Publish source code on a public Git hosting platform

    The TYPO3 community currently uses GitHub, GitLab and Atlassian Bitbucket to host the Git repositories of their extensions.